 If you’re reading this blog, then it’s likely that you feel you may be suffering from some form of hearing impairment.

-In this case, booking a hearing test would always be advisable.
+In this case, hearing tests would always be advisable.
 However, if you’re in need of some confirmation that this is definitely the step you need to take, then see if any of the below scenarios sound familiar to you:

 1. You struggle to hear the TV